SalesLoft/techops-exercise/README.md

 ## Deployment

 For deployment, we use Kubernetes, so the app will need to run within a Docker container.
-We don't need to have the container image available publicly, just this repository.
+We don't need to have the container image available publicly as part of submission, but we should be able to build the image.

 If you don't have a Kubernetes cluster available, you can run one locally with [Minikube](https://kubernetes.io/docs/setup/minikube/) or [kind](https://github.com/kubernetes-sigs/kind).